The Message of Jesus: Your Invitation to the Kingdom of God

 Once you were alienated from God and were enemies in your minds because of your evil behavior.
 But now he has reconciled you by Christ’s physical body through death to present you holy in his sight, without blemish and free from accusation — if you continue in your faith, established and firm, and do not move from the hope held out in the gospel.
 This is the gospel that you heard and that has been proclaimed to every creature under heaven, and of which I, Paul, have become a servant.
 (Colossians 1:21-23)

-Jesus Christ’s resurrection certified the gospel.
-Therefore, taught Paul, those events in far-off Judea give everyone hope: “I am not ashamed of the gospel, because it is the power of God that brings salvation to everyone who believes: first to the Jew, then to the Gentile.
-For in the gospel
+Jesus Christ’s resurrection gave evidence that the gospel is true.
+Therefore, said Paul, those events in Judea give everyone hope: “I am not ashamed of the gospel, because it is the power of God that brings salvation to everyone who believes: first to the Jew, then to the Gentile.
+For in the gospel the righteousness of God is revealed —a righteousness that is by faith from first to last” (Romans 1:16-17).

-A call to live the future here and now
+The Gospel of John: A call to live the future here and now

 In John’s Gospel, we meet a Christ who was a powerful public preacher (John 7:37-46).
 We see Jesus as warm and hospitable.
-From his welcoming invitation, “Come…and you will see” (John 1:39), to the challenge to doubting Thomas to put his finger in the nail marks in his hands (John 20:27), here is an unforgettable portrait of the One who “became flesh and made his dwelling among us” (John 1:14).
+From his welcoming invitation, “Come…and you will see” (John 1:39), to the challenge to doubting Thomas to put his finger in the nail marks in his hands (John 20:27), here is a heart-warming portrait of the One who “became flesh and made his dwelling among us” (John 1:14).

-The Gospel according to John reminds us of how much the good news revolves around Jesus, the example he set and the eternal life available to us through him (John 10:10).
+The Gospel according to John reminds us of how much the good news is about Jesus, the example he set and the eternal life available to us through him (John 10:10).
 It reminds us that preaching the gospel isn’t enough—we have to live it as well.

 John offers encouragement: Others may be attracted by our example to share the good news.
 That is what happened to the Samaritan woman Jesus met at the well (John 4:27-30) and to Mary of Magdala (John 20:10-18).

 The One who wept at Lazarus’ grave, the humble servant who washed his disciples’ feet, is alive today.
 He offers us his own presence through the indwelling of the Holy Spirit: “Anyone who loves me will obey my teaching.
 My Father will love them, and we will come to them and make our home with them” (John 14:23).

-Jesus actively leads his people today through the Holy Spirit.
+Jesus leads his people today through the Holy Spirit.
 His invitation is as personal and as encouraging as ever: “Come…and you will see” (John 1:39).

-Author: Neil Earle
+Author: Neil Earle; updated 2025